takiwaki/Blastwave/HYD1D/README.md

 ### run
 Let's run the code.

-    qsub pbs_more.sh
+    qsub pbs_pcc.sh

 The simulation data is saved in `bindata/`.

     ls bindata/

 ### analysis
 Open another terminal and go to analysis server, `an??.cfca.nao.ac.jp`.
 Here ?? is 09-14.
-To analyze the data, let us make `Analysis.x`.
+You can choose any available server (e.g. an09–an14).To analyze the data, let us make `Analysis.x`.

     ssh <your account>@an??.cfca.nao.ac.jp